Famous Landmarks in Ireland

 Giants Causeway

-Located in the north of Ireland you will discover another famous landmark in Ireland known as the ‘Giants Causeway’.
-On the north coast is the world-famous causeway built from Basalt columns as a result of a centuries-old volcano eruption.
-The Irish landmark has been declared a World Heritage site by UNESCO in 1986.
-And it has also been named in a Radio Times poll in 2005 ‘the fourth greatest natural wonder in the UK’.
+Located in the north of Ireland, you will discover another famous landmark known as the ‘Giants Causeway’.
+On the north coast, the world-famous causeway was built from Basalt columns caused by a centuries-old volcano eruption.
+The Irish landmark was declared a World Heritage site by UNESCO in 1986.
+It was also named in a Radio Times poll in 2005 as ‘the fourth greatest natural wonder in the UK’.

-Today the attractions is owned and run by the National Trust and is possibly the biggest tourist attraction in the North of Ireland.
-The site offers an interesting history and amazing views.
+Today, the attraction is owned and run by the National Trust and is possibly the most prominent tourist attraction in Northern Ireland.
+The site offers an exciting history and incredible views.

-There is also a visitor’s centre where people can further explore the stories and legends surrounding the Giant’s Causeway’.
-Enjoy the marked way trails and coastal scenery as well as the innovate audio – guides that are available in many different languages.
-This is a must-see, especially for tourist coming to the area.
+There is also a visitor’s centre where people can further explore the stories and legends surrounding the Giant’s Causeway.
+Enjoy the marked-way trails, coastal scenery, and the innovative audio guides available in many languages.
+This is a must-see, especially for tourists coming to the area.
 Incredible scenery that will leave you feeling inspired.
-Check the Giant’s Causeway out in the video below, if this doesn’t make you want to plan a trip I don’t know what else well!
+Check the Giant’s Causeway out in the video below; if this doesn’t make you want to plan a trip, I don’t know what else!

 Dunluce Castle

-This next Irish landmark isn’t far from the one we previously mentioned which is the Medieval Dunluce Castle.
+This next Irish landmark isn’t far from the one we previously mentioned: the Medieval Dunluce Castle.
 Located on the Antrim Coast, the iconic ruins offer a fascinating history worth exploring.
-The castle was built back in 1513 on the beautiful coastal cliffs of Antrim by the McQuillan family.
-In the late 1500’s it was taken over by the MacDonnell family who made sure that they left their mark on the castle.
+The castle was built in 1513 on the beautiful coastal cliffs of Antrim by the McQuillan family.
+In the late 1500s, it was taken over by the MacDonnell family, who made sure that they left their mark on the castle.

-The location of where the castle is situated offers the most stunning views and has inspired many works of art.
-Dunluce Castle was used as a filming location in the popular Television show Game of Thrones.
-Many fans of the show may be more interested now in visiting the site for their love of the show.
+The castle’s location offers stunning views and has inspired many works of art.
+Dunluce Castle was used as a filming location for the popular television show Game of Thrones.
+Many show fans may now be more interested in visiting the site because of their love of the show.

-It is also thought to have inspired some of the landmarks in the brilliant C.S.
-Lewis’ Chronicles of Narnia.
-Which is a popular children’s film series created by C. S Lewis, who is one of the most influential Irish writers of his time and continues to be.
+It is also thought to have inspired some landmarks in the brilliant C.S.
+Lewis’ Chronicles of Narnia, a popular children’s film series created by Lewis, who is one of the most influential Irish writers of his time and continues to be.

 Check out the footage we captured on a visit to Dunluce Castle: